Composer / Performer / Educator / Writer

 Yuwen was born on February 7, 2000 in Tucson, Arizona.
 Eight months later his family relocated to the suburbs of Phoenix where they remained for the next seventeen years.
 Yuwen's earliest memory is from age 3 when he would stay up every night listening to his Barney's Favorites CD, deliberately committing the entire CD to memory.
 If his parents had bought him a compilation of Beethoven symphonies, he'd probably have memorized those instead, but he did the best with what he had.

-At age 11, Yuwen began composing prolifically, in large part because his middle school band teacher exempted him from attending class so that he could focus on writing and rehearsing his music.
+At age 11, Yuwen began composing prolifically, in large part because his middle school band teacher exempted him from attending class so that he could focus on writing and rehearsing his own music.
 He also began studying jazz and, at age 13, made his debut as a jazz bandleader at The Nash.

 From ages 13 to 16, Yuwen played clarinet in the Phoenix Youth Symphony which exposed him to masterworks such as Shostakovich's 5th.
 He fell asleep to that symphony every night, and just like with his beloved Barney CD, he could sing along to every orchestral part by the final concert.